 In addition to these protections, we have also taken steps outside of the service itself to help you decide to move forward with Team Services.
 These include Microsoft's own internal adoption policies, the level of transparency that we provide into the state of our service, and our progress towards receiving certification of our information security management systems.
 All of these efforts are designed to build your confidence in Team Services.

 Teams across Microsoft have begun adopting Team Services internally.
-In fact, parts of the Team Services team have been using the service for the past 4 years, long before it was a commercial service.
-In addition, over the past year, all of the Team Services teams have on-boarded to the service.
+The Team Services team moved into a Team Services account in 2014 and uses it extensively.
 More broadly, we have established guidelines to enable the adoption plans for other teams.
-Obviously large teams move more gradually than smaller ones, given their investments in existing application lifecycle management systems.
-For teams that can move more quickly, we have established a project classification approach.
+Obviously large teams move more gradually than smaller ones, given their investments in existing devops systems.
+For teams able to move quickly, we have established a project classification approach.
 It assesses our risk tolerance, based on project characteristics, to determine if the project is appropriate for Team Services.
-Not all internal projects should use Team Services.
-Projects that, if disclosed, modified, or destroyed would result in severe loss to Microsoft, our shareholders, partners or customers, should not use Team Services.
-Additional requirements for internal projects include associating the account with the Microsoft.com Azure Active Directory to ensure proper user account lifecycle and password complexity along with enabling the use of two-factor authentication for more sensitive projects.
+For larger teams, the adoption typically occurs in phases with more planning.
+Additional requirements for internal projects include associating the account with the Microsoft.com Azure Active Directory to ensure proper user identity lifecycle and password complexity along with requiring the use of two-factor authentication for more sensitive projects.

 We are convinced that transparency around how we design and operate our service is critical to establishing trust with our customers.
 This white paper is part of our effort to shed light on how we manage and protect your data.
 In addition, we maintain a blog that provides real time updates whenever a service disruption, planned or unplanned, takes place so you can adjust your activities as needed.
 Furthermore, Brian Harry, the corporate vice-president in charge of Team Services, maintains a very active blog addressing, among other things, lessons learned by operating the service.